DavidLeDuy/gripper-mask-generation/README.md

 # Introduction

 Based on [Mask RCNN](https://github.com/matterport/Mask_RCNN), we developed a easy to use mask-generation programm.
 Just clone it and try it out.
-Of course you can also train on your own dataset.
+You can follow the steps to train on your own dataset.

 # Installation